Burton Watson: Life and career

-Watson moved to Japan in 1973, where he remained for the rest of his life, and devoted much of his time to translation, both of literary works, and of more routine texts such as advertisements, instruction manuals, and so forth.
+Watson moved to Japan in 1973.
+He remained there for the rest of his life.
+He devoted much of his time to translation, both of literary works, and of more routine texts such as advertisements and instruction manuals.
 He never married, but was in a long-term relationship with his partner Norio Hayashi.
-He stated, in an interview with John Balcom, that his translations of Chinese poetry were greatly influenced by the translations of Pound and Arthur Waley, particularly Waley.
-While in Japan, he took up Zen meditation and kōan study.
+He stated in an interview with John Balcom that his translations of Chinese poems were greatly influenced by the translations of Pound and Arthur Waley, particularly Waley.
+He also took up Zen meditation and kōan study.
 Although he worked as a translator for the Soka Gakkai, a Japanese Buddhist organization, he was not a follower of the Nichiren school of Buddhism or a member of the Soka Gakkai.

-Despite his extensive activity in translating ancient Chinese texts, his first time in China was a three-week trip in the summer of 1983, with expenses paid by the Soka Gakkai.
+Despite his extensive activity in translating ancient Chinese texts, he did not visit China until he spent three weeks there in the summer of 1983, with expenses paid by the Soka Gakkai.

 Watson died on April 1, 2017, aged 91, at the Hatsutomi Hospital in Kamagaya, Japan.